 Pettah is picturesquely located bordering the ocean and attracts foreign and local tourists.
 Most of the reputed hotels are located here, therefore a large number of tourists hang around the fort.
 Other than enjoying comfortable accommodation facilities fort is a place to visit a large number of important attractions.
 There are many Man-made attractions, natural attractions, restaurants and shopping areas in the fort.

-Beira Lake is the leading natural attraction in fort while old Parliament is described as the major colonial styled construction.
+Beira Lake is the leading natural attraction in the fort while old Parliament is described as the major colonial-styled construction.
 Twin towers, the highest building of Colombo located near the southern border of Fort near the Hilton hotel.
 Recently, Colombo is given a considerable improvement on its infrastructure and a facelift aiming it to make it the “garden city of Asia”, under which fort was given special care, while it is the place visited by most holidaymakers in Sri Lanka during their Colombo sightseeing tour.

 Pettah and surrounding area

 A Colombo sightseeing tour is incomplete if you won’t visit the bazaar area of the city known as Pettah.
 Pettah is the centre of Colombo and most visited part of the city.
 It attracts hundreds of thousands of buyer and sellers every day.
 Here, one can buy every imaginable item in Sri Lanka.
 The streets in Pettah are separated according to the products being sold.
 For instance, on one road it is Ayurveda products, next road for electronic equipment, and another street is reserved for clothing.
 Don’t miss this interesting shopping corner of Colombo, if you want to see a typical Sri Lankan market.
 You definitely find here a very delightful time due to the authentic common Sri Lankan shopping atmosphere.